As your State’s Attorney, I pledge to:

 State’s Attorney for Howard County

-On January 7, 2019, Richard H. Gibson, Jr., was sworn in as the State’s Attorney for Howard County, Maryland making him the first, elected African-American to hold this position.
+Richard H. Gibson, Jr., made history on January 7, 2019, when he was sworn in as the first-elected, African-American State’s Attorney for Howard County, Maryland.

 Gibson, a native of New York, never envisioned pursuing a career in law until later in life when he worked under the tutelage of a prominent judge in Maryland.
 It was at that time, he realized that by working in the criminal prosecution realm he could serve as a voice for the victim, be a reflection of experiences that weren’t typically represented in a courtroom, and over time, make a difference in the community in which he lived.